OctopusDeploy/blog/blog/2018-09/deploying-applications-to-kubernetes/kubernetes.md

 ## Preparing the Octopus Server

 The Kubernetes steps in Octopus require that the `kubectl` executable be available on the path.
-One of the easiest ways to install `kubectl` is with [Chocolatey](https://chocolatey.org/packages/kubernetes-cli).

 Likewise the Helm steps require the `helm` executable to be available on the path.
-Helm is also available from [Chocolatey](https://chocolatey.org/packages/kubernetes-helm).

-If you run the Kubernetes steps from [Linux workers](http://g.octopushq.com/OnboardingWorkersLearnMore), you can install the `kubectl` executable using the instructions on the [Kubernetes website](http://g.octopushq.com/KubernetesKubectlInstall), and the `helm` executable using the instructions on the [Helm project page](http://g.octopushq.com/KubernetesHelmInstall).
+If you run the Kubernetes steps from [Octopus workers](http://g.octopushq.com/OnboardingWorkersLearnMore), you can install the `kubectl` executable using the instructions on the [Kubernetes website](http://g.octopushq.com/KubernetesKubectlInstall), and the `helm` executable using the instructions on the [Helm project page](http://g.octopushq.com/KubernetesHelmInstall).

 Because the Kubernetes functionality in Octopus is in a preview state, the steps discussed in this post need to be enabled in the `Features` section.